10 Common Credit Card Scams and How to Avoid Them

 If this happens to you, it’s best to handle the matter in person.
 You can hang up and then visit the front desk to ensure your credit information isn’t exposed to the wrong person.

-The objective of this scam is to solicit you to give out your personal credit card information to pay off a debt, fine, penalty, or ticket.
+The objective of this scam is to convince you to give out your personal credit card information to pay off a debt, fine, penalty, or ticket.
 While arrest scams may seem unrealistic, the scammer relies on scare tactics to try to get the target to hand over their credit card information.
+They may target seniors with this scam.

 Charity Scams